Ocean Winds and Mainstream Renewable Power Complete Geotechnical Survey for Korea Floating Wind Project

 Ocean Winds and Aker Offshore Wind, the owner of Mainstream, secured exclusive rights in early 2022 to develop 870 MW of floating wind capacity off Ulsan's coast.
 Later that year, the partners obtained a second licence for 450 MW of capacity in South Korean waters.

-The overall Korea Floating Wind project received Environmental Impact Assessment approval from South Korea's Ministry of Environment earlier in 2024.
+The overall Korea Floating Wind project received approval from 's Ministry of Environment earlier in 2024.